tzy2080/weatherforecast/README.md

-## Purpose
+## Functionality
-This website allows users to view the current weather condition and weather forecast of different locations.
+A website that allows users to view the current weather condition and weather forecast of different locations.

 ## Tech stack
-This website is created using MERN stack.
+Express, React, Node.js.

 ## Features
 ### Search location